-An important holy city for the Hindus on the Ganges river with thousands of temples with a crazy wild side.
+An important holy city for the Hindus on the Ganges river with thousands of temples and a crazy wild side

 We made an early start to get to the airport for our flight from Delhi to Varanasi.
 The sun was yet to rise, and luckily, so had many of the residents of Delhi, making our journey to the airport less frenetic than the way in.
 The security was tight getting into the terminal building, but we were soon checked in, only to find our flight had been delayed (a common occurrence in India).